nanograv/PINT/docs/tcb2tdb-factors.rst

 either.
 Hence, ECORRs and red and DM noise parameters are not converted.
 This means that the noise parameters must ALWAYS be re-estimated after a TCB <-> TDB conversion.

+Another exception to this are FD parameters and FD jumps, which involve polynomials of logarithms.
+Such functions transform in a non-linear fashion during TCB <-> TDB conversion, and we have chosen not to apply the conversion to such parameters.